Skip to content

 The universal method — how Perfect timing works, how to practise, and where to start.

 Perfects are tracked separately from Medals.
-You can Medal a stage without Perfecting it.
+Earning Amazing (and its Medal) is the prerequisite — not a shortcut.
 The Tracker tool lets you log both independently.

 The universal timing method